Updated June 24, 2020

 SAT scores are one of the most critical elements in your college application.
 They can make the difference between an application that gets accepted—or rejected—from your dream school.

-There are an overwhelming number of SAT prep course options out there.
+There are an overwhelming number of SAT prep course classes out there.
 Whether you like to walk yourself through a course or want the help of a personal coach; whether you have a year to study or just a month; or whether you want to learn through video lessons or just drill practice questions, there is a course for everyone.

 How do you know which SAT prep course is right for you?
 We’ve made it EASY!
 We’ve personally researched and reviewed every major SAT prep course.
 The comparison chart below looks at all of the top SAT courses to help you figure out which are the best ones for you.